Resource Home | Downloads | Audition | Degree Programs

 [Back to Top]

 In order to be at least conditionally admitted to the Teacher Preparation Program, candidates must complete items 1 - 9 below.
-To be fully admitted to the Teacher Preparation Program and enroll in Block II classes, candidates must successfully complete all items listed below.
+To be fully admitted to the Teacher Preparation Program, candidates must successfully complete all items listed below.

 Incomplete applications will not be accepted, therefore, will be returned to the candidate.
 In order for an application to be accepted by the Teacher Preparation Program, items 2, 3, 4, 6, and 7 listed below must be submitted together.